-There are various ways for you to prepare for the season, whether you’re a beginner or experienced rower.
 If you’re interested in joining QMULBC, you should consider acquiring an exercise routine to prepare for the cardiovascular and strength-based challenges the sport presents to every rower.
-As a general rule of thumb, we recommend you train three areas prior to season-start: Cardio, ergs and strength.
+It’s advantageous to join with a decent level of fitness so you can make the most of technical training sessions.
+As a general rule of thumb, we recommend you train three areas prior to season-start: cardio, ergs and strength.
 The following is a sample workout plan, for your reference:

 Cardio (twice a week):